AliceNN-ucdenver/starter-hugo-academic/content/authors/admin/_index.md

     url: https://engineering.ucdenver.edu/departments/computer-science-and-engineering

 # Short bio (displayed in user profile at end of posts)
-bio: As a distinguished AntiaB.org AI Committee Member and Vice President of Global Architecture, Big Data, and Information Risk at Manulife, Shawn McCarthy is currently pursuing a PhD with a focus on the impact of global events on market sentiment.
-His research, which builds upon a prior study (https://www.mdpi.com/1911-8074/16/4/226), seeks to uncover the intricate relationships between world events, producing countries, and their corresponding financial markets.
+bio: Shawn McCarthy is a distinguished AI Committee Member and Vice President of Global Architecture, Big Data, and Information Risk at Manulife.
+He is currently pursuing a PhD, focusing on the impact of global events on market sentiment, and is developing an extensive model for market prediction and risk management.
+Additionally, as a Graduate Instructor at the University of Colorado, he fosters innovation and growth in future leaders.
+His work consistently echoes his professional motto\: `Inspire Growth.`

-McCarthy is not merely conducting research; he is creating a novel framework.
-His work aims to develop a comprehensive understanding of how news analysis and global events influence market sentiment across various sectors.
-By constructing an extensive model for market prediction and risk management, he is enabling organizations to navigate the complexities of financial markets within an interconnected global economy more effectively.

-In his role as a Graduate Instructor at the esteemed University of Colorado, McCarthy upholds his professional motto, `Inspire Growth` and is committed to fostering innovation in others.
-His efforts extend beyond the immediate confines of finance and academia, as he seeks to develop future leaders capable of navigating the challenges of an increasingly complex global market.

 # Interests to show in About widget
 interests: